destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/impact_models.md.txt

 ## EHYPE

 The configuration settings for EHYPE are described in the example below.
 The model itself consists of two parts: One continous run to maintain a good initial state and the on-demand part triggered by the above mentioned settings.
 The activation above will trigger a separate suite following the settings in the communicate section.
 On atos EHYPE is installed under the sn02 user and execution is available for any user.
 Results will be found under `$SCRATCH/$USER/DE_Impact/EHYPE`.

+## Deode-EPS-Upscaling
+The configuration settings for the [Deode-EPS-Upscaling](https://github.com/destination-earth-digital-twins/Deode-EPS-Upscaling) model is documented in the README of the repo.
+The model can be activated by including the config file `deode/data/config_files/modifications/eps/eps_upscaling.toml` when launching a run.
+The activation will trigger a runtime installation of the model into a temporary directory, and launch a separate ecflow suite following the settings in the communicate section.
+The resulting upscaled fields will be stored at the path `@ARCHIVE_ROOT@/@ARCHIVE_TIMESTAMP@/eps_upscaling/`.